Peidong-Wang/D3.js-Applications/README.md

 ## D3.js-Applications

-This repository is used for data visualization applications using **D3.js**.
+This repository is used to store data visualization applications using **D3.js**.